Netherlands lunar sample displays: History

 According to Moon rock researcher Robert Pearlman, both the Netherlands Apollo 11 and Apollo 17 lunar sample displays are in the National Museum of the History of Science and Medicine in Leiden, Netherlands.

 The Rijksmuseum of the Netherlands said in 1992 that it received a so called "moon rock" from the estate of Netherlands Prime Minister Willem Drees.
-As it turned out the prime minister had misidentified and marked the object as a moon rock after he received it from an American diplomat.
-The American diplomat was from Arizona and he wanted to give the prime minister a piece of Arizona as a gift.
-The museum then made a second error when it put the object on display and identified it as a moon rock without verifying its authenticity first.
+As it turned out, the prime minister had misidentified and marked the object as a moon rock after he received it from the then US ambassador William Middendorf, who had gotten it from the U.S. State Department.
+The museum put the object on display and identified it as a moon rock after verifying its authenticity first via a phone call with NASA.
 When it was subsequently examined years later it was found to be just a piece of petrified wood.
-It's important to note that NASA, the US space agency, was not the source of the rock, they never had the rock in their possession and they didn't give the rock to the prime minister as is often falsely claimed.
-Many moon landing deniers often mention the petrified wood story in an attempt to prove that the Apollo moon landings were fake.
+It's important to note that NASA, the US space agency, never claimed to have given Drees a moon rock, was not the source of the petrified wood piece, never had it in their possession nor gave it to the prime minister.